Alamofire + AlamofireObjectMapper

 In this case, baseService will be an AlamofireMovieService, but the decorator most not know anything about the base service, only what the protocol promises.

 Disclaimer: This is an intentionally simple design.
 RealmMovieService always loads data from the database and from the base service.
-In a real app, you’d probably have some logic to determine if calling the base service is needed.
+In a real app, you’d probably have logic to determine if calling the base service is needed.

 Put Realm into action